Davideva993/Chat-SDX/readme.md

 5)The joiner asks for the nonce and encrypted initKey.
 Then he generates the tempKey (secretCode1, nonce and Argon) and uses it to decrypt the initKey
 6)The joiner starts a self-destruct timer, encrypts the defKey + random nonce using the decrypted initKey and sends it to the server.
 7)The host polls every 1.5 s for the defKey encrypted by the initKey.
 When it arrives it is decrypted, the trailing 16-byte nonce is removed, and the clean defKey is imported.
 The self-destruct timer is cleared.
-8)The host Encrypts the secretCode2 using the defKey and sends it to the server.
+8)The host Encrypts the hash of secretCode2 using the defKey and sends it to the server.
-9)The joiner ask for the encrypted SecretCode2, decrypts it, compares it.
+9)The joiner ask for the encrypted hash of SecretCode2, decrypts it, compares it.
 If matches, the processus is validated and the joiner timer cleared.
 ----the chat starts---
 10)The sender encrypts message + a fresh AES + a nonce (derivationNonce) using currentDefKey (defKey for the first time) and sends it.
 Then updates cumulativeNonce (first message: =derivationNonce; later: SHA-256(old||new)[0:11]) and derives the next currentDefKey = AES derived with secretCode2 + cumulativeNonce.
 11)The receiver decrypts using currentDefKey, gets the AES and derivationNonce, updates cumulativeNonce exactly the same way (first message: =derivationNonce; later: SHA-256(old||new)[0:11]), then derives the next currentDefKey = AES derived with secretCode2 + cumulativeNonce.